tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Boots of the Dragon Rider

+_Recharge 6+:_ When you would fall, roll a normal save.
+If you succeed, you avoid falling and remain as close as possible to the location you were when you started to fall.

+**Quirk:** Hot-headed.

+---

 #### Boots of the Hero’s Footsteps

 These travel-worn boots have been all over the Empire, and they remember every step.
 Sometimes, you’re beset by intense déjà vu, as memories from the boots leak into your mind.
 This only happens in places where the boots have been before.
 When it goes, you either get a +4 bonus to a Wisdom skill check related to navigation or finding paths, or a +4 bonus to a Dexterity check to avoid unexpected hazards that the boots have encountered before.